hackabull/Baby-Bear-Books/Deliverables/Deliverable #1 Zoo Storybook/Deliverable #1 Zoo Storybook.md

 - sounds added ex monkey eating banana makes an eating sound
 - add more animals
 - Drag and drop on mobile friendly
+- Toggle for log-in/sign-up where gathering more than just first name